TPN CONTENT OWNER FAQs

 Who is behind this new venture?

-The TPN is a joint venture between two major entertainment industry associations, the Motion Picture Association of America (MPAA) and the Content Delivery & Security Association (CDSA), the worldwide leaders in third-party entertainment industry assessments.
+The TPN is a joint venture between two major entertainment industry associations, the Motion Picture Association (MPA) and the Content Delivery & Security Association (CDSA), the worldwide leaders in third-party entertainment industry assessments.

 Are there any precedents for such a program?

 Other industry-wide security initiatives are well-established in finance, IT, payment processing, and healthcare.
 They have raised the levels of effectiveness and efficiency of their overall industry security.